i-Molecule/Eurecon/README.md

 # Eurecon

+Authors: Alexander Morozov, Davide Zgyatti, and Petr Popov, iMolecule, Skoltech.

 Equidistant and Uniform Data Augmentation for 3D Objects.

-Python library for 3D data augmentation, based on Eurecon algorithm.
+Python library for 3D data augmentation, based on Eurecon algorithm ([1,2]).

 - The library works with a variety of 3D file formats, including point cloud formats (.XYZ, .PTS, .PCD) and polygon mesh formats (.STL, .OFF, .OBJ, .PLY, .GLTF).
 - Eurecon is computationally efficient, taking ~0.1 seconds to generate 1,000 samples  of an object of 1,000 3D points.